redirectionio/vercel-middleware/README.md

 # Vercel Edge Middleware for redirection.io

-This package allow to use redirection.io within a [Vercel Edge Middleware](https://vercel.com/docs/functions/edge-middleware).
+This package allows to use redirection.io within a [Vercel Edge Middleware](https://vercel.com/docs/functions/edge-middleware).

 Look at our documentation about our Vercel Edge Middleware integration